 The delivery rate tells you how many emails landed in your audience’s inboxes – important for identifying potential spam or audience list problems.

 Number of opened emails / (number of emails sent – number of bounced emails) x 100

 Your newsletter’s open rate is useful for tracking the performance of your newsletter subject line, sender name, and timing.

 (Number of clicks / number of emails opened) x 100

-The click-to-open rate shows the percentage of people who clicked your newsletter CTA after reading your newsletter.
-This metric gives you insight into your content’s performance because it ignores those who didn’t open the email (and therefore didn’t see your content).
+The click-to-open rate shows the percentage of people who clicked on your CTA after reading your newsletter.
+This metric gives you insight into your content’s performance, as it ignores those who didn’t open the email (and therefore didn’t see your content).

 (Number of people who performed a specific action / number of emails opened) x 100

-The conversion-to-open rate tells you how many people who opened your newsletter then performed an intended action, for example, signing up for a free trial.
+The conversion-to-open rate tells you how many of the people who opened your newsletter performed an intended action, for example, signing up for a free trial.
 This metric is crucial, because it tells you how well your newsletter generated leads.